 You can pay at any time.
 Casas seem to prefer you to pay at the end of your stay, in case you make additional expenses like meals, tours, etc. However there’s no problem if you want to pay in the beginning, too.

-All casas are very clean, tidy & friendly.
+All casa particulates in Cuba are very clean, tidy & friendly.
 You can have as much or as little contact with the host family as you like.
 Note that most will only speak Spanish.

 The most important thing to look for in a casa is that it has its own entrance – cuartos independientes (independent quarters).